Wigan win to upset in-form Castleford

 Wigan upset the form book to stun Castleford and consolidate their push for a Super League play-off place.

-Half-back Jackson Hastings scored Warriors' first try in three games as they went in 6-0 at the break.
+Half-back Jackson Hastings scored Warriors' first try in three games as they led 6-0 at the break.

 Liam Marshall picked up a loose pass to run in Warriors' second try on the hour before Oliver Gildart's excellent finish killed the game.

-Brad Singleton's late score iced the cake as Cas slipped to only a second shut-out in their Super League history.
+Brad Singleton's late score topped it all off as Cas slipped to only a second shut-out in their Super League history.

-Wigan's win - off the back of three straight defeats - keeps them fourth in the Super League table, with Tigers slipping to seventh with three rounds to go.
+Wigan's win - following three straight defeats - keeps them fourth in the Super League table, with Tigers slipping to seventh with three rounds to go.

+After wins over Leeds, St Helens, Wakefield and Hull FC, Castleford welcomed back captain Michael Shenton after a month out with a fractured cheekbone but found the Wigan defence in no mood to roll over.

+Despite having plenty of pressure, the Warriors' ferocious defending merely increased Cas' frustration and forced several handling errors at key moments.

+"We were tough and resilient; we were back to the Wigan way and we're in control of our own destiny now.

+"I care about these players and love them so much - and I know we can do anything once we get to the play-offs."

-Castleford Tigers: Evalds, Turner, Shenton (capt), Mata'Utia, Olpherts, O'Brien, Richardson, Massey, Holmes, Sene-Lefeo, Watts, Milner, Millington.
+Castleford Tigers: Evalds, Turner, Shenton (capt), Mata'utia, Olpherts, O'Brien, Richardson, Massey, Holmes, Sene-Lefeo, Watts, Milner, Millington.

 Interchanges: Griffin, Foster, Eden, Matagi.